Pedroagrl/Pedroagrl/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I'm 18 years old and currently live in Brazil.
-I'm a beginner in English at the moment, I have experience with Python and starting to develop my knowledge in Java.
-I have also worked with digital marketing for a moment in my life, during this period, I developed and implemented online marketing strategies, managed advertising campaigns and optimized the digital presence to maximize sales conversion, including my great interaction with the public.
+I'm a beginner in English at the moment, I have experience with Python and starting to develop my knowledge in JavaScript.
+I have also worked with digital marketing, during this period, I developed and implemented online marketing strategies, managed advertising campaigns and optimized the digital presence to maximize sales conversion, including my great interaction with the public.

   - ⚡I like reading, whether it's a good book, comics, as well as watching movies and playing online games!
 I believe that our personal interests contribute to a more accurate perception of things and to solving problems.
 </details>